dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

 Two USMC AV-8B Harrier II loaded with AGM-65 Maverick, AIM-9 Sidewinder and GBU-16s

-**EA-6B**: The USMC uses the same Electronic Warfare (EW) as the USN.
+**EA-6B**: The USMC uses the same Electronic Warfare (EW) aircraft as the USN.
 The EA-6B Sqns are mostly located at MCAS Cherry Point NC but operate detachments around the world when required.

 | USMC Aircraft |           |          |             |          |
 | ------------- | --------- | -------- | ----------- | -------- |